CSCDP/AnnexA_CiNCensus_Cleaner/README.md

 - 2. Run the 20-annexa-CLEAN step
 - 3. Run the 30-annexa-CUSTOM_CLEAN step (optional)

-If you have CIN Census data:
+If you have CIN Census data (XML):
 - 4. Run the 40-cincensus-CLEAN step

 Once you have cleaned Annex A and/or CIN Census: